-Most applications require that one copy of a site location plan is included, two copies are required if the application site is in a parish.
+Most applications require that one copy of a site location plan is included.
+Two copies are required if the application site is a parish.

-The basic requirements for a site location plan to accompany an application are:
+The basic requirements for a site location plan to be shared with an application are:

 - Use an up-to-date Ordnance Survey base map where possible.

-- The map should be of suitable size, scale and coverage to show the location of the site in relation to its surroundings.
-If given a choice, standard sizes are:
+- The map should be of suitable size, scale and coverage.
+If given a choice, standard sizes are -

-- Size - A4 (A3 may be be more suitable for very large sites)
+- Size - A4 (A3 may be more suitable for bigger sites)

 - The site boundary needs to be drawn in red.